smithWEBtek/voter/README.md

 - `index.html` has script tag link to `map.js`

-- the files `composer.json` and `index.php` are present simply for ease of deployment to Heroku, otherwise these 2 files have no functional effect on the app.
+- the files `composer.json` and `index.php` are present for ease of deployment to Heroku, otherwise these 2 files have no functional effect on the app.

 - `Bulma` is used as a css library for ease of quick deployment, with a responsive, clean layout